 Angrist and Lavy (2002) find higher rates of computer availability in more disadvantaged schools in Israel, which may be due to the Israeli school system directing resources to schools on a remedial basis.
 Thus cross-sectional estimates of the effect of computer access are likely to be biased downward.
 To address this, the authors exploit a national program that provided computers and computer training for teachers in elementary and middle schools.
 The allocation of computers was based on which towns and regional authorities applied for the program, with the highest priority given to towns with a high fraction of stand-alone middle schools.
-They present reduced-form estimates of the effect of the program on student test scores and they use the program as an instrumental variable to estimate the effect of computer aided instruction (defined broadly) on test scores.
-12 Survey results indicate that the computers were used for instruction, but the authors find negative and insignificant effects of the program on test scores.
-While the identification strategy estimates the effects of supplemental financial investment in
+They present reduced-form estimates of the effect of the program on student test scores and they use the program as an instrumental variable to estimate the effect of CAI (defined broadly) on test scores.
+Survey results indicate that the computers were used for instruction, but the authors find negative and insignificant effects of the program on test scores.
+While the identification strategy estimates the effects of supplemental financial investment in ICT, it did not necessarily result in supplemental class time, so the estimates may reflect the tradeoff between computer aided and traditional instruction.
+The authors argue that computer use may have displaced other more productive educational activities or consumed school resources that might have prevented a decline in achievement.